NOTE: The itinerary gives “suggestions” for your visit. All tour times and lodging facilities should be verified in advance.

 Shop, dine, party or play….anything is possible at Georgia’s only American Girl Boutique and Bistro in North Point Mall.
 That’s because every day is a celebration—whether you’re shopping for a new doll, stopping for an afternoon snack at the Bistro or indulging in the banana split at the dessert counter with seats for dolls.

-Or feed your need for culinary adventure at one of three cooking schools in Alpharetta, where experienced chefs offer hands-on classes from basic knife skills to celebrity chef demonstrations.
+Or feed your need for culinary adventure at one of four cooking schools in Alpharetta, where experienced chefs offer hands-on and demonstration classes from basic knife skills to celebrity chef experiences.

-Indulge your love of chocolate at M Chocolat, where truffles and treats are made fresh daily.
+Indulge your love of sweet treats at Davinci’s Donuts, where cake-like treats are made fresh daily.
 Want a taste of the local brew?
 Drive over to Alpharetta’s first brewery, Jekyll Brewing, to go behind the scenes and hear expert beer makers share the secrets to their brewing magic.

 Rise and shine!
 Get your motor running with the complimentary breakfast—offered at many of the Alpharetta hotels.
 Then drop by the Alpharetta Welcome Center in the heart of downtown to find out about special events happening in town during your stay.

 From antiques to boutiques, indulge in retail therapy at one or all of Alpharetta’s five shopping districts with renowned brands and distinctive shops exclusive to Alpharetta.
-Experience Avalon with over 50 fine-retailers including Johnny Was, Arhaus, Kendra Scott and Orvis.
-Discover one-of-a kind boutiques in Historic Downtown Alpharetta, including La Bella Maison, South Harmony and Sis & Moon’s.
+Experience Avalon with over 60 fine-retailers including Johnny Was, Arhaus, Kendra Scott and Orvis.
+Discover one-of-a-kind boutiques in Downtown Alpharetta, including La Bella Maison, White Dog Decor and Sis & Moon’s.

 You’ll want to arrive in Roswell by 1:00 P.M. to tour the 640-acre historic district.
 Filled with Civil War history and antebellum homes.
 Historic Bulloch Hall, home of President Theodore Roosevelt’s mother, Mittie Bulloch, Archibald Smith Plantation Home, a farmhouse filled with over 14,000 artifacts belonging to the original family, and antebellum Barrington Hall with history of the Roswell Mills await your discovery.